ValorCat/junit-example/README.md

-# junit-example
-An example of Junit testing
+This is an example of Junit testing in Java.